TSavo/AutoMarket/FFMPEG_REFACTORING_SUCCESS.md

 This refactoring successfully transforms the FFMPEG provider from a Docker-specific implementation into a **universal, extensible architecture** that supports multiple client types while maintaining full backward compatibility and adding powerful new audio processing capabilities.

-The provider now embodies the **flexibility and modularity** that makes AutoMarket so powerful - one interface, multiple implementations, infinite possibilities! 🚀
+The provider now embodies the **flexibility and modularity** that makes Prizm so powerful - one interface, multiple implementations, infinite possibilities! 🚀